This article refers to the account connections you create when connecting to the following services:

 - How do I manage my account connections?

 What's the difference between account and account settings?

 The primary information you enter is the details for your account (usually your username and password).
 The secondary information you enter further defines your data request by choosing specific account settings.
 This can be especially helpful when you're working with an account that gives access to more than one data service.
 For example, you may use the same Google account to connect to your Google Ads and your Google Analytics 4 data.
 Your account information will be the same but your account settings will differ.

 Where can I find my account connection details?

 To view all of your account connections, click the button in the left navigation sidebar and select Connections.

 There are a couple of places in Klipfolio where you can manage your account connections:

-- In PowerMetrics: You can manage your account connections while you're adding metrics.
+- In PowerMetrics: You can manage your account connections while you're adding or editing instant or custom metrics.
 You will probably find this to be the easier, more convenient option, so this section focuses on it.